1. What is welding?

 The cost of a welding program depends on the route you decide to take.

 - Trade school: The cost can fluctuate, but typically, tuition is in the $20,000 - $24,000 range.
-Specialized programs, such as underwater welding can be more costly, coming upwards of $40,000, but those specialized professionals tend to earn higher wages in their future careers.
+Specialized programs, such as underwater welding can be more costly, reaching upwards of $40,000.
+These specializations, however, tend to offer higher earning potential in the long run.

 - Community college: The cost ranges between $5,000-$15,000 for a welding program.

 The above cost estimates are listed before any applicable financial aid.
-They may not include additional costs of books, equipment, and living expenses.
+They may not include the additional cost of books, equipment, and housing expenses.

 5. Do welding schools offer financial aid?

 Many schools offer and accept forms of financial aid.
 Here are a few common options for eligible students.